manq2010/manq2010/README.md

 ## <p align="center" style="color: green">Welcome To My Profile</p>

-💻💻 I’m a **Software Engineer** currently pursuing coursework at  Microverse, a remote software development program that uses pair programming and project building to teach development.

-For four years, I was an IT Business Services Specialist.
-Each day, I worked with vendors from different cultures.
-So even before I started studying as a developer, I was already good at communication and a pro at working under immense pressure which is some of the skills needed to thrive in software development.

-I have spent the last couple of months building websites such as landing pages, conference pages, SPAs, and a Rails API.
-I also learned how to work collaboratively with my peers and I know how to work on tight deadlines because I submitted projects every week and ensure I do not exceed the deadline.
-Also, I know how to learn new languages quickly!
-Some of the projects I did are in JavaScript, React, Redux, CSS, Ruby, Rails, and HTML.
+💻💻 I am a **full-stack software engineer** with more than two years of experience in web development.
+In my role as a Full-Stack Developer, I possess extensive expertise in various programming languages such as Ruby, C++, and JavaScript, as well as multiple web development frameworks, including Ruby on Rails and React.js.

+Prior to becoming a developer, I worked as an IT Business Services Specialist for over four years.
+My previous job involved collaborating with vendors from diverse cultures, which helped me sharpen my communication skills and excel under pressure.

+Over the past year, I have been building cutting-edge applications, including landing pages, conference pages, SPAs, and Rails APIs.
+I have also managed projects using technologies such as Scrum, working collaboratively with colleagues to deliver high-quality work within tight deadlines.
+Additionally, I possess the ability to learn new programming languages quickly.

 ---